esa-prakasa/hand/README.md

 # hand

-This is a repository for storing hand washing algorithms.
+This is a repository for storing hand washing algorithms. the images are extracted from green screen.